JinxTheCatto/Stellite/README.md

 ## Usage
 - Use Python 3.10.6 as that's what it was tested on.
+- Play Fortnite on windowed fullscreen, and preferably low quality rendering mode (this makes brightness match with what the match images use)
 - Set your Fortnite Festival keybinds to D, F, J, K, L (the default two hands A preset)
 - Use the setup.bat file to install dependencies
 - Run the start.bat script or bot.py directly